2001: A Space Odyssey: Critical response

 In The New Yorker, Penelope Gilliatt said it was "some kind of great film, and an unforgettable endeavor ...
 The film is hypnotically entertaining, and it is funny without once being gaggy, but it is also rather harrowing."
 Charles Champlin of the Los Angeles Times wrote that it was "the picture that science fiction fans of every age and in every corner of the world have prayed (sometimes forlornly) that the industry might some day give them.
 It is an ultimate statement of the science fiction film, an awesome realization of the spatial future ... it is a milestone, a landmark for a spacemark, in the art of film."
 Louise Sweeney of The Christian Science Monitor felt that 2001 was "a brilliant intergalactic satire on modern technology.
 It's also a dazzling 160-minute tour on the Kubrick filmship through the universe out there beyond our earth."
-Philip French wrote that the film was "perhaps the first multi-million-dollar supercolossal movie since D.W.
-Griffith's Intolerance fifty years ago which can be regarded as the work of one man ...
+Philip French wrote that the film was "perhaps the first multi-million-dollar supercolossal movie since D. W. Griffith's Intolerance fifty years ago which can be regarded as the work of one man ...
 Space Odyssey is important as the high-water mark of science-fiction movie making, or at least of the genre's futuristic branch."
 The Boston Globe's review called it "the world's most extraordinary film.
 Nothing like it has ever been shown in Boston before or, for that matter, anywhere ...
 The film is as exciting as the discovery of a new dimension in life."
-Roger Ebert gave the film four stars in his original review, saying the film "succeeds magnificently on a cosmic scale."
+Roger Ebert gave the film four stars in his original review, saying the film "succeeds magnificently on a cosmic scale".
 He later put it on his Top 10 list for Sight & Sound.
-Time provided at least seven different mini-reviews of the film in various issues in 1968, each one slightly more positive than the preceding one; in the final review dated 27 December 1968, the magazine called 2001 "an epic film about the history and future of mankind, brilliantly directed by Stanley Kubrick.
+Time provided at least seven different mini-reviews in various issues in 1968, each slightly more positive than the preceding one; in the final review of 27 December 1968, the magazine called 2001 "an epic film about the history and future of mankind, brilliantly directed by Stanley Kubrick.
 The special effects are mindblowing."